- Research article

 Electronic supplementary material

 Additional file 1: Table S1: Peptides and parent proteins in this study.
-Table S2.
 Updated patient survival table (as of 3/14/2014).
 Table S3.
 HLA-DR distribution.
 Figure S1.
 This figure shows the cytokine response to 6MHP vaccination upon 5-day culture.
 Figure S2.
 This figure demonstrates the breadth of cytokine response to for a single patient to each of the relevant helper peptides.
 Figure S3.
 This figure is a tally of the sum of the means of Th1 and Th2 favoring cytokines measured in PBMC at their highest post-vaccine time point.
 Figure S4.
 Day 2 and 5 Interferon-γ Responses to 6MHP, means by arm.
 Figure S5.
 Flow cytometry experiment demonstrating change in CD4+, CD25hi, FoxP3+ regulatory T cells following helper peptide vaccination.
 Figure S6.
 These figures are the additional cytokines not shown in figure #1.
 Figure S7.
 This figure provides additional plots to figure 2.
 Table S4. sample data table illustrating patient variability.
 (DOCX 354 KB)

 Authors’ original submitted files for images